-Marketing Strategy of Tencent analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Tencent marketing mix, help the brand succeed.
+Marketing Strategy of Tencent analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Tencent marketing mix, help the brand succeed in the market.

 Let us start the Tencent Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies: